fau-advanced-separations/CADET-Process/docs/source/user_guide/experimental/instruments.md

 ### Step

-Switch from buffer A to buffer B at t=0.
+A single-phase switch of the running buffer from A to B at t=0, with no sample injected.
-Useful for measuring system dead volumes and mixing dynamics.
+The buffer B front passes through the system unretained, so its response measures dead volumes and mixing dynamics.
+For injecting and eluting a sample with a step gradient, use {class}`~CADETProcess.instruments.StepElution` instead.

 ```{code-cell} ipython3
 from CADETProcess.instruments import Step